 ‘My boss bollocked me for coming in late three times this week.’

-Just to be clear, I’m not encouraging you to start swearing at your lovely English teachers (‘bugger off, I’m not doing that homework,’ is actually quite offensive).
+Just to be clear, we are not encouraging you to start swearing at your lovely English teachers (‘bugger off, I’m not doing that homework,’ is actually quite offensive).
 But now you should be able to enjoy some great British banter with a side of swear words thrown in.